 - Other illnesses: If someone has a condition such as rheumatoid arthritis, osteoarthritis, or lupus, their risk of developing fibromyalgia is increased.

 Despite its prevalence, fibromyalgia is still commonly misunderstood.
-Misconceptions about the condition can cause frustration when others at home or work don’t have an understanding of what’s behind the person’s pain and fatigue that’s interfering with their ability to function at as high a level as they once did.
+Misconceptions about the condition can cause frustration when others at home or work don’t understand what’s behind the person’s pain and fatigue that’s interfering with their ability to function at as high a level as they once did.

-If you are looking for effective and long lasting relief for fibromyalgia in Dallas, Mesquite, Garland or any nearby city in Dallas County, Texas, call our medical clinic today at (972) 285-6703 for a complimentary consultation.
+If you are looking for effective and long-lasting relief for fibromyalgia in Mesquite, Garland, Sunnyvale, Forney, Terrell, or any nearby city in Dallas and Kaufman County, call our medical clinic at (972) 285-6703 to schedule an appointment.